auth0/auth0.js/README.md

 ### Processing the Callback

 How does control return back to your app after a login has been attempted?
-This all depends on which "mode" you choose to use (**Redirect** or **Popup**) and in some cases, which type of connection you're using.
+This all depends on which login "mode" you choose to use (**Redirect** or **Popup**) and in some cases, which type of connection you're using.

 #### Redirect Mode

 The default mode of the `login` method is Redirect Mode.
 Here two separate "redirect" actions will occur when `login` is called.
-First, Auth0 will navigate the browser to a separate login page to collect the user's credentials.
-Then, if the user successfully logs in, Auth0 will redirect the user back to your application via the `callbackURL`.
+First, the browser will navigate to a separate login page to collect the user's credentials.
+Once the user successfully logs in, the browser will redirect the user *back* to your application via the `callbackURL`.

 For example, let's say you've initialized your Auth0 client as shown in the [Initialize](#initialize) section above.
 Then the following call to `login` using your `google-oauth2` social connection would result in a redirect to a Google login page and then a redirect back to `http://my-app.com/callback` if successful: